RahulModak74/working_agents/README.md

 We have designed it on lines of langchain.
 So you can quickly get the hang of agentic work and test withn days and upgrade to LangChain step by step.

-Features: Memory, Dynamic Agents, Strcutured Output parsing
+Features: Memory, Dynamic Agents, Structured Output parsing

 To Add(Deliberately Ommited for simplicity):Tool integration, streaming, chain types & reasoning patterns, streaming, vectorization and embeddings.